-- Install and educate you how to install the appropriate child safety seat for your child
+Install and educate you on how to install the appropriate child safety seat for your child

 Low-Income Child Seat Program Eligibility

-Contact the Department of Social Services for more information at 455-5850.
+Contact the Department of Social Services for more information via phone at 455-5850.

-Sponsored by: Lynchburg Department of Social Services (DSS) & National Highway Transportation Safety Administration (NHTSA).
+Sponsored by: Lynchburg Department of Social Services (DSS) and National Highway Transportation Safety Administration (NHTSA).